kukrma/glioma-diffusion-analysis/README.md

 ```

 ## Preprocessed Data
 In addition to the source code, the derived diffusion properties in peritumoral and periedematous ROIs are provided.
-Although the UCSF-PDGM dataset is publicly available and therefore the entire workflow should be reproducible, the image processing stage (i.e. the chapter in the thesis named *4.
-Image Processing*) can take few tens of hours to complete (depending on the hardware capabilities of the reader), and so readers interested only in the analytical stage (i.e. the chapter in the thesis named *5.
-Analysis of Diffusion Properties*) would be hindered by the need to first perform the image processing stage.
+Although the UCSF-PDGM dataset is publicly available and therefore the entire workflow should be reproducible, the image processing stage will likely take more than ten hours to complete (depending on available hardware), and so readers interested only in the analytical stage would be hindered by the need to first perform the image processing stage.
 Therefore, the computed diffusion properties are provided, as they present a major milestone in the analysis.

-Both the `peritumoral.csv` and `periedematous.csv` files contain the same clinical markers and the diffusion properties, only for different regions (i.e. peritumoral or periedematous ROIs) based on their name.
+Both the `peritumoral.csv` and `periedematous.csv` files contain the same clinical markers and the diffusion properties, only for different regions (i.e., peritumoral or periedematous ROIs) based on their name.
 Specifically, the attributes are:
 | ATTRIBUTE    | TYPE    | ORIGIN    | DESCRIPTION                                                                                                                       |
 | ------------ | ------- | --------- | --------------------------------------------------------------------------------------------------------------------------------- |
 | *ID*         | ordinal | UCSF-PDGM | unique identification of the subject                                                                                              |